Bondi Junction: High-density developments and housing

 The first large development was the Eastern Suburbs Leagues Club (Easts), the local rugby league club for the Eastern Suburbs Roosters.

 In the 1980s, following the completion of the Eastern Suburbs Railway, commercial development reached a peak with several office buildings built in the centre of Bondi Junction.
-By the 1990s these were mostly displaced by residential developments.
+By the 1990s, these were mostly displaced by residential developments.

 Bondi Junction features high density residential developments close to the commercial centre and low density housing further away.
 Domestic architecture includes Victorian and Federation designs.

 Demographics

-According to the 2016 census of Population, there were 9,445 residents in Bondi Junction.
-In Bondi Junction, 40.8% of people were born in Australia.
-The next most common countries of birth were England 6.7%, Ireland 3.2%, New Zealand 2.9%, Brazil 2.6% and China 2.5%.
-58.9% of people only spoke English at home.
-Other languages spoken at home included Mandarin 3.0%, Portuguese 2.8%, Russian 2.8%, Spanish 2.2% and Italian 1.7%.
-The most common responses for religion in Bondi Junction were No Religion 31.8% and Catholic 21.1%.
+According to the 2021 Census, there were 10,361 residents in Bondi Junction.
+In Bondi Junction, 42.0% of people were born in Australia.
+The next most common countries of birth were England 9.0%, Brazil 3.8%, Ireland 3.2%, China (excluding SARs and Taiwan) 3.0% and South Africa 2.6%.
+64.2% of people only spoke English at home.
+Other languages spoken at home included Mandarin 3.7%, Portuguese 3.6%, Spanish 3.1%, Russian 2.5% and Italian 1.7%.
+The most common responses for religion in Bondi Junction were No Religion 41.1%, Catholic (20.6%), Judaism (11.2%) and Anglican 6.4%.

 Sport and recreation

-Bondi Junction is represented in one of the most popular sporting competitions across Australia, the National Rugby League competition, by the local team the Sydney Roosters, officially the Eastern Suburbs District Rugby League Football Club (ESDRLFC).
+Bondi Junction is represented in the National Rugby League by the Sydney Roosters, officially the Eastern Suburbs District Rugby League Football Club (ESDRLFC).
+The clubhouse of the team is centrally located on Spring Street, Bondi Junction.
 The Junction is known colloquially to residents in the area as "the home of the Roosters".